10% off with code SUMMERSALE |

 2. Strategist

 Because the students should be the ones running the student government, it may seem strange that you’d need to strategize.
-As advisor, you should help students plan and organize when necessary.
+As an advisor, you should help students plan and organize when necessary.
 Fundraisers, school dances, and sponsored events can be overwhelming projects, especially for a newly elected student.
 You should be able to assist your students without taking over.

 3. Publicist